R. Kelly convicted on several child pornography charges, acquitted of trial fixing

 Kelly faced 13 counts.
 A conviction of just one count of child pornography carries a mandatory minimum sentence of 10 years, while receipt of child pornography carries a mandatory minimum of five years.
 Judges can order that defendants sentenced earlier in separate cases serve their new sentence simultaneously with or only after the first term is fully served.
 Federal inmates must serve at least 85% of their sentences.

-During closing arguments Tuesday, Kelly attorney Jennifer Bonjean likened the government's testimony and evidence to a cockroach and its case to a bowl of soup.
+During closing arguments Tuesday, Bonjean likened the government's testimony and evidence to a cockroach and its case to a bowl of soup.

 If a cockroach falls into soup, she said, "you don't just pull out the cockroach and eat the rest of the soup.
 You throw out the whole soup," said told jurors.